setr/LiveStream/README.md

 For most people, this is probably more than reasonable.

 ## Future
-Split up commands so you can start a new VM + Nginx, and destroy it, independently of the video.
-Will probably either give the VM a static UUID name, or maybe a tag, so I don't have to track it.

-Provide instructions for streaming through VLC and Open Broadcast Software
+Provide instructions for streaming through [VLC](https://www.videolan.org/vlc/index.html) and [OBS](https://obsproject.com/)

 Optionally start up an HLS/Dash feed instead (or alongside?)
 RTMP, and I guess a webpage to go with it.

 FFMPEG can apparently take a url as input, so we might as well support that too (currently blocked because it checks if video is a valid file)

+Make the script installable.

+Add proper logging and loglevels